 Ohio Code Scholar

-Ohio Code Scholar logoConnecting underrepresented Appalachian students to the technology and coding skills they need to compete in a global workforce – right where they are.
+Ohio Code Scholar logoConnecting underrepresented students to the technology and coding skills they need to compete in a global workforce – right where they are.

 About the Program

-The Ohio Code Scholar project connects young people, particularly underrepresented Appalachian students, to technology and coding skills necessary to be competitive in a global workforce.
+The Ohio Code Scholar project connects young people, particularly underrepresented students, to technology and coding skills necessary to be competitive in a global workforce.
 Emerging from the desire to have these students afforded the same learning opportunities as those from more affluent school districts, the Ohio Code Scholar project establishes a framework to bring this important skill training in a fun and engaging manner while meeting schools where they are in terms of resources, aptitudes, and interest.

 The program launched in 2022 through its leading champion, then Representative and now Senator of Ohio's 17th District, Mr. Shane Wilkin, and funding was approved by the 134th General Assembly.
 Teaming up with Southern State Community College faculty member Dr. Joshua Montgomery, and Executive Director of Workforce Development Amy McClellan, the program has expanded from partnering with a few schools and reaching a couple hundred students to partnering with thirteen schools across the region and reaching more than 700 students.